paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

   (B) any other standards as may be adopted by the Secretary, in collaboration with the Secretary of Housing and Urban Development, including any relevant updates to the International Fire Code, through a notice published in the Federal Register.

+(3) **Qualifying smoke alarms**

+  (A) *In general.—* — Housing and related facilities rehabilitated or repaired with amounts received under a loan made or insured under this section shall contain qualifying smoke alarms that are installed in accordance with applicable codes and standards published by the International Code Council or the National Fire Protection Association and the requirements of the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.

+  (B) *Definitions.—* — For purposes of this paragraph, the following definitions shall apply:

+    (i) *Smoke alarm defined.—* — The term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim).

+    (ii) *Qualifying smoke alarm defined.—* — The term “qualifying smoke alarm” means a smoke alarm that—

+      (I) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

+        (aa)

+          (AA) is hardwired; or

+          (BB) uses 10-year non rechargeable, nonreplaceable primary batteries and is sealed, is tamper resistant, and contains silencing means; and

+        (bb) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

+      (II) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.

 **(n) Assistance to projects located on more than one site** The Secretary may not deny assistance under this section or [section 1490a of this title](./chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md#section-1490a) on the basis that the project involved is to be located on more than one site.

 **(o) Rental assistance payments as affecting assistance to projects or occupancy by eligible persons** The Secretary may not (1) deny assistance under this section on the basis that rental assistance payments under [section 1490a of this title](./chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md#section-1490a) may be required unless the authority to provide such assistance is not available; or (2) promulgate any regulation that would have the effect of denying occupancy to eligible persons on the basis that such persons require rental assistance payments under [section 1490a of this title](./chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md#section-1490a).